 His shop was perfectly square, with a front and back door perfectly aligned, another thing Sach-che-vey liked.
 He’d sweep the dust over the stoop, along the checkered aisle and out the back door where it belonged.

-As more time went on, he and Marion watched their seven grow and leave their small upper flat, perfectly square and above the store, to make their way in the world.
+As more time went on, he and Marion watched her seven kits grow and leave their small upper flat, perfectly square and above the store, to make their way in the world.

 Passersby barely nodded now, and regulars expected their ware ready for them on the counter, plunking their fare on top, no time for sounding cash registers or serrated receipts.